athul/blog/content/blog/probot/index.md

 - An account on Glitch using GitHub
 - Basic JavaScript knowledge like variables and strings and functions
 #### Making our App on Glitch
 Glitch is a free online code-editing platform.
-It sets up our environment will all the necessary packages and stuff.
+It sets up our environment with all the necessary packages and stuff.
 All you need to do is click this button👇 and you'll get a full working environment for your "Remixing".
 <!-- Remix Button -->
 <!-- Remix Button -->
 <a href="https://glitch.com/edit/#!/remix/twilight-marquis">